CBroz1/datajoint_linter/README.md

         ],
         "pylint.args": [
             "--load-plugins=datajoint_linter",
+            "--permit-dj-filepaths=y",
             "--disable=E0401,W0401,W0611,W0621"
         ]
     }
     ```

+`permit-dj-filepath` will quiet warnings about use of filepath datatypes.

-These disable codes are recommended for any DataJoint project.
+The above disable codes are recommended for any DataJoint project.
 They disable

 - E0401: Unable to import - install packages vary by environment
 - E0102: Function redefined - for Merge tables